-If the DSL and deputies are not available, Louise Warburton (FLO) will act as cover (for example, during out-of-hours/out-of-term activities).
+If both the DSL and deputy / deputies are not available, speak to the most senior member of staff on the school site who will act as cover (for example, during out-of-hours/out-of-term activities).
+In emergencies, contact the central team and ask to speak to a DSL trained member of staff.